tjhazel/Todo/README.md

 - **Todo.AppHost**: set `Todo.AppHost` project as the startup project
 - **f5**: Run solution - *should* launch aspire dashboard with api and ui (with hot reloading)

-### 6. Alternatively - open the solution in Visual Studio and use CSCode for the UI
+### 6. Alternatively - open the solution in Visual Studio and use VSCode for the UI

 - **Visual Studio**: set `Todo.Api` project as the startup project and run to launch the swagger page of the UI
-- **VSCode**: open the todoUI folder in vscode and run `npm run dev`
+- **VSCode**: open the todoUI folder in VSCode and run `npm run dev`

 ## Development